dschobel/coding-kata/readme.txt

 TESTING:

+if you get it running locally, "make test-global-limit" and "make test-product-limit" will demonstrate hitting both types of limits

 If you're not motivated to get the dependencies listed below, the application can be found at: http://codingkata.duostack.net/ where you can hit it with apache bench: 'ab -n 1000 -c 100 -v 2 "http://codingkata.duostack.net/?product=p&client=c"'